TianyiWu96/Multimodal-Sentiment/README.md

 Code is written in Python (3.5) with Jupter Notebook and requires Pytorch (0.4.0) for training.
 GPU is optional for model training.

 ### Description
-We follow the work below to replicate the result using LSTM-based model that enables utterances to capture contextual information.
+We follow the work below to replicate the result using LSTM model on video utterances to capture contextual information for sentiment analysis.
 ```
 @inproceedings{soujanyaacl17,
   title={Context-dependent sentiment analysis in user-generated videos},